kubernetes-sigs/ip-masq-agent/README.md

 ### Agent Flags

-The agent accepts two flags, which may be specified in the yaml file.
+The agent accepts five flags, which may be specified in the yaml file.

 `masq-chain`
 :  The name of the `iptables` chain to use.
-By default set to `IP-MASQ-AGENT`
+By default set to `IP-MASQ-AGENT`.

 `nomasq-all-reserved-ranges`
 :  Whether or not to masquerade all RFC reserved ranges when the configmap is empty.
 The default is `false`.
 When `false`, the agent will masquerade to every destination except the ranges reserved by RFC 1918 (namely `10.0.0.0/8`, `172.16.0.0/12`, and `192.168.0.0/16`).
 When `true`, the agent will masquerade to every destination that is not marked reserved by an RFC.
 The full list of ranges is (`10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16`, `100.64.0.0/10`, `192.0.0.0/24`, `192.0.2.0/24`, `192.88.99.0/24`, `198.18.0.0/15`, `198.51.100.0/24`, `203.0.113.0/24`, and `240.0.0.0/4`).
 Note however, that this list of ranges is overridden by specifying the nonMasqueradeCIDRs key in the agent configmap.

 `enable-ipv6`
 : Whether to configurate ip6tables rules.
 By default `enable-ipv6` is false.

+`random-fully`
+: Since ip-masq-agent v2.10, `--random-fully` started to be set by default on the MASQUERADE rule generated (by defaulting this flag to `true`) to avoid a Linux kernel racing issue.
+This can cause the source port used on the node to be always different from the source port used on the pod.
+Set this flag to `false` to restore the previous behavior.

+`to-ports`
+: MASQUERADE rules of iptables can select any port between 1024 and 65535 inclusively by default.
+This flag adds additional MASQUERADE rules for TCP, UDP and SCTP traffic to specify explicit source ports to be used (traffic in other protocols is unchanged).
+Ranges can be specified using `1024-29999` syntax, or multiple ranges with `1024-29999,32768-65535` where the traffic is balanced among all ports within the ranges.

 ## Rationale
 (from the [incubator proposal](https://gist.github.com/mtaufen/253309166e7d5aa9e9b560600a438447))